SAP/sap-btp-service-operator/README.md

   tls.key: <key> #base64 encoded
 ```

-### 3. centrally managed namespace
+### 3. Centrally-Managed Namespace
-Define different secrets for different namespaces in a [centrally managed namespace](./sapbtp-operator-charts/templates/configmap.yml), following the secret naming convention: `<namespace>-sap-btp-service-operator`.
+Define different secrets for different namespaces in a [centrally managed namespace](./sapbtp-operator-charts/templates/configmap.yml), following the naming convention: `<namespace>-sap-btp-service-operator`.

 ### 4. Default Access Credentials
-If none of the those mentioned above options are set, `sap-btp-service-operator` secret of a release namespace is used.<br>
+If none of the above-mentioned options are used, the `sap-btp-service-operator` secret of a release namespace is used.<br>
 See step 4 of the [Setup](#setup) section.

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)